eslint/eslint/docs/rules/strict.md

 1. `"function"` - require `"use strict"` in function scopes only
 1. `"safe"` - require `"use strict"` globally when inside a module wrapper and in function scopes everywhere else.

-All strict mode directives are flagged as unnecessary if ECMAScript modules are enabled (see [Configuring ESLint](configuring)).
+All strict mode directives are flagged as unnecessary if ECMAScript modules are enabled (see [Specifying Parser Options](../user-guide/configuring#specifying-parser-options)).
 This behaviour does not depend on the rule options, but can be silenced by disabling this rule.

 ### "never"